General Circulation Journalism Award

 Eligibility

 • Entries will be accepted from newspapers and magazines and their websites.
 Entries will also be accepted from independent news sites.
-If digital content is central to your story, please view the eligibility criteria for our Digital Media Award.
+If digital content is central to your story, please view the eligibility criteria for our Data-Driven Storytelling.

 • Articles should be timely and produce new insights into health care financing and delivery or health care policy.